trananhdung17/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0006-enforce-scopes-in-LMS-APIs.rst

 -------

-Although external edX clients, as Restricted Applications, can use edX as an Identity Provider, they cannot make any API calls on behalf of users.
-In addition, server-to-server calls via the Client Credentials grant type is also limiting as our API endpoints do not allow organizations to access data for their own users.
-The lack of OAuth2 Scopes enforcement by our API endpoints prevents us from lifting these constraints.
+Although external edX clients, as Restricted Applications, can use edX as an Identity Provider, they cannot successfully make any API calls on behalf of users.
+As explained in 0005-restricted-application-for-SSO_, edX prevents successful API calls since our API endpoints do not enforce OAuth scopes.

 For additional background information on the current implementation, see the README_.

+.. _0005-restricted-application-for-SSO: 0005-restricted-application-for-SSO.rst
 .. _README: ../README.rst

 Decisions
 ---------

 Add support for enforcing OAuth2 scopes by making the following advancements simultaneously.

 1. Define and configure new OAuth2 Scopes for accessing API resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * For now, we will start with an initial set of OAuth2 Scopes based on
   immediate API needs.
+See 0007-include-organizations-in-tokens_ for
+  initial examples.

 * OAuth2 clients should be frugal about limiting the scopes they request
   in order to: